fbpx

 Kit Supplier: Adidas

 Man United’s deal with Adidas broke all kit-deal records when it was announced back in July 2014.
-The German sportswear giant replaced its American rival Nike, whose £24m-a-season deal with Man United ended at the end of the 2014-15 season, after a thirteen-year stint.
+The German sportswear giant replaced its American rival Nike, whose £24m-a-season deal with United ended with the end of the 2014–15 season after a thirteen-year stint.

 Kit Supplier: Castore

-The Liverpool-headquartered British sportswear brand became Newcastle United’s new kit supplier in July 2021, replacing German rival brand Puma, which had been supplying Newcastle United kits for the previous eleven years.
-As per numerous media reports, it was a six-year deal, keeping Castore as the Magpies’ official kit supplier.
+The Liverpool-headquartered British sportswear brand became the club’s new kit supplier in July 2021, replacing German rival brand Puma that had been supplying Newcastle United kits for the previous eleven years.

-Reportedly worth £5 million per year, the “multi-year” deal not only sees Castore design the various matchday and training kits for the club, but it also sees the sportswear brand handle the e-commerce operations at the club.
-This includes refurbishment of Newcastle’s physical and online stores as well as increased merchandising opportunities.
+Reportedly worth £5 million per year, the multi-year deal not only sees Castore design the various matchday and training kits for the club, it also sees the sportswear brand handle the e-commerce operations at the club.
+This includes refurbishment of Newcastle United’s physical and online stores as well as increased merchandising opportunities.

 Kit Supplier: Adidas